 These financial statements were prepared on a going concern basis, which implies that the Company will continue to realize its assets and discharge its liabilities in the normal course of business.
 The Company has not generated operating revenues since inception and is unlikely to generate earnings in the immediate or foreseeable future.
 The continuation of the Company as a going concern is dependent upon the ability of the Company to obtain necessary equity or debt financing to continue operations, successfully develop the Prospect and/or obtain producing properties with the goal of attaining profitable operations.
-The Company is currently attempting to complete a significant financing, and in this connection it might (a) place a significant amount of additional Debentures similar to those described below, (b) secure an alternative financing arrangement, possibly involving the Company's equity securities, or (c) some combination of (a) and (b).
-The Company has no assurance that it will be able to raise significant additional funds to explore and develop the Prospect or additional funds needed for general corporate purposes.
+The Company has no assurance that it will be able to raise significant additional funds to explore and develop the Prospect.

-As of May 31, 2018, the Company had not generated any revenues and had an accumulated loss of \$31,829,014 since inception.
-These factors raise substantial doubts regarding the Company's ability to continue as a going concern post the filing date of these financial statements.
+As of August 31, 2018, the Company had not generated any revenues and had an accumulated loss of \$20,207,685 since inception.
+These factors raise substantial doubts regarding the Company's ability to continue as a going concern for the twelve months following the filing date of these financial statements.

 These financial statements do not include any adjustments related to the recoverability and classification of recorded asset amounts and classification of liabilities that might be necessary should the Company be unable to continue as a going concern.